Awesomedonut/React.NET/README.md

 * Run `abp install-libs` command on your solution folder to install client-side package dependencies.
 This step is automatically done when you create a new solution, if you didn't especially disabled it.
 However, you should run it yourself if you have first cloned this solution from your source control, or added a new client-side package dependency to your solution.
 * Run `MyAbpApp.DbMigrator` to create the initial database.
 This step is also automatically done when you create a new solution, if you didn't especially disabled it.
 This should be done in the first run.
 It is also needed if a new database migration is added to the solution later.
+* Run `npm install` on the React component

+### Running the application

+Run the .NET component with `dotnet run --project src/MyAbpApp.Web` and the React component with `npm run start`

 #### Generating a Signing Certificate